Updated on 23 July 2026

 A filter bubble is formed when an algorithm shows a user only the content they are most likely to like or approve, based on their previous interactions.

-As a result, we often see the same opinions and information, which can limit the diversity of points of view.BRB
+As a result, we often see the same opinions and information, which can limit the diversity of points of view.Bullying

 English term for harassment, Repeated behaviour designed to intimidate, humiliate or harm someone, whether physically, verbally or psychologically.